bxdoan/bxdoan/README.md

 <div align="center">

-> If the wind will not serve, take to the oars.
+> Simplicity is the easiest path to true beauty.

-> — Latin Proverb —
+> — Seishuu Handa —

 </div>